stateloader/cloud_project/README.md

 Service that's filtering and take actions based on content sent from a device.
 The filtering is done by parsing incoming messages using SQL syntax.
 You enter this snippet when creating (or updating) a rule.
 I've created rules that forwarding every message that has the attribute *update_event* set to a dynamoDB table (warm path) and a S3 bucket (cold path).

 I call these *event messages* and they're the only ones being stored in databases.
-As for now, the device is flashed for publishing data every second and to store ALL of these messages - even if so be a S3 - felt a bit excessive.
+As for now, the device is flashed for publishing data every second.
+Storing ALL of these messages - even if so be in a S3 - felt a bit excessive.

 This binary value of *update_event* is calculated, by old habit, in the source code of my device but I'm quite sure a service like *IoT events* had been handy in this matter.
 From the documentation I've even (rather of course) noticed there's logic available for utilizing a state machine.